Drilling fluid: Facilitate cementing and completion

+Negative environmental consequences

-Mud is, in varying degrees, toxic.
+Drilling mud is, in varying degrees, toxic.
 It is also difficult and expensive to dispose of it in an environmentally friendly manner.

 A Vanity Fair article described the conditions at Lago Agrio, a large oil field in Ecuador where drillers were effectively unregulated.

-Water based drilling fluid has very little toxicity, made from water, bentonite and baryte, all clay from mining operations, usually found in Wyoming and in Lunde, Telemark.
+Water-based drilling fluid has very little toxicity, made from water, bentonite and baryte, all clay from mining operations, usually found in Wyoming and in Lunde, Telemark.